-A boundary condition is also required for helical flow.
-However, a constant value of zero should be used here, which assumes that no helical flow is present at the model boundary.
+A boundary condition is also required for helical flow, which is always set to zero at boundaries.

 The boundary condition can be specified in one of the following ways:

 - a constant value used throughout the whole simulation.
 The value is applied at all points along the boundary - a time series (type 0 data file) which is automatically interpolated to match the simulation time-step.
 The value is applied at all points along the boundary - a time series of line values (type 1 data file) which is automatically interpolated to match the simulation time-step.
 The number of grid points in the data file must match the number of grid points along the open boundary